Gerardo176/HW.0_EECE.4811/README.md

 Each process closes the pipe ends that it does not use, and all remaining pipe descriptors are closed when communication is finished.
 The Producer also uses waitpid() to wait for the Consumer process to terminate.

 **Compiling and running the code**

-Used Windows Subsystem for Linux
+Used Windows Subsystem for Linux and we compile using

-We compile using gcc producer_consumer.c -o producer_consumer Then we run using ./producer_consumer
+gcc producer_consumer.c -o producer_consumer

+Then we run using
+./producer_consumer

 **libraries used**

 stdio.h — printing and error messages
 stdlib.h — program exit values
 unistd.h — pipe(), fork(), read(), write(), and close()